Chinese, Japanese, English and other language courses from €24.99/month. What are you waiting for?

 Comparte en tus redes sociales →

-1. It doesn't have a fixed date
+1. A special date: Why doesn't Chinese New Year have a fixed date?

-The date of the Chinese New Year changes every year.
-This is because it's based on the Chinese lunar calendar, that follows the movements of the moon around the Earth, unlike the Western, solar calendar, that follows the Earth's movements around the Sun.
+ano nuevo chinoThe date of the Chinese New Year festival changes every year.
+This is because it is based on the Chinese lunar calendar, which follows the movement of the moon around the Earth, as opposed to the conventional solar calendar, which follows the movement of the Earth around the Sun.

 2. The "Spring Festival"

-3. Chinese New Year lasts several days
+3. Chinese New Year lasts for several days

-The festival lasts 15 days, and the most important moment of the entire celebration is the eve of the Chinese New Year, the first day of the lunar month that marks the beginning of the new year.
-On the 15th day, the famous Lantern Festival takes place, signals marks the end of the celebration and in 2021, it is February 26th.
+The holiday lasts for 15 days, and the most important moment of the entire celebration is Chinese New Year's Eve, the first day of the lunar new year.
+On the 15th, the famous Lantern Festival takes place, which marks the end of the celebration.

-4. Travel agencies' favorite season
+4. It's a travel operator's favorite season

 Fireworks are an indispensable element of the celebration of the Chinese New Year, or Spring Festival.
 All families set off fireworks to celebrate the festival.
-The biggest fireworks display is the Lunar New Year's Eve, as it is also called.
+The biggest fireworks display is on Lunar New Year's Eve, as this "New Year's Eve" is also called.

 8. The greetings

-Although, Guonian hao is used to wish a happy new year, 过年 (guònián) literally means "past year".
-It's like saying "The year is over!"
+And although in Chinese Guonian hao is used to mean "Happy New Year", in reality 过年 (guònián) literally means "past year".
+It's like saying, "The year is over!"

-9. The red packets
+9. The red envelopes

-Chinese New Year red envelopes (红包; hóngbāo) are the "lucky money" that older generations give to young women as New Year gifts, similar to the gifts Westerners give at Christmas.
+The red envelopes (红包; hóngbāo) of the Chinese New Year are the "lucky money" that older generations give to young generations as New Year's gifts, similar to the gifts that Westerners give at Christmas.
 Lucky money is usually placed in a red envelope or wrapped in red paper.

-10. The dragon dance
+10. The Dragon Dance

-(Votos: 0 Promedio: 0)
+(Votos: 2 Promedio: 3)

 Comparte en tus redes sociales →